MarioDabrowski/mapgame/README.md

 - Remove toggle for country, state, and city labels
 - How to show long list of countries or capitals by continent in drawer
 - Markers for small countries and island countries
+- Alphabetical ordering of countries
+  - East Timor currently listed under 'L' for Timor-Leste
+  - Republic/Democratic Republic of Congo currently listed under 'C' for Congo, Republic of/Democratic Republic of
+- Remove capitalization of 'and' in country names (e.g., Antigua And Barbuda)
+- Change 'Uae' to either 'UAE' or 'United Arab Emirates'

 #### Add-ons
 - About page